 Concessions (including coffee in the morning) will be available for teams throughout the day.

 This is an all-day event.
 We encourage you to bring a refillable water bottle.
-Plastic water bottles will be available for purchase at concession.

 Dress for all teams is casual.
 In fact, we encourage your team to adopt a fun and unique team identity, which allows others to understand something about your team, your engineering experience, or your Project or Inspire Model.
 Think smart marketing!
 Remember to HAVE FUN!